gopher-snakes-2013/phase-2-guide/readme.md

 group project.
 There is always more to do, more enhancements to be made, more features to be added, and more bugs to fix.
 This is why there is a 7PM hard stop.

+### Emotional Intelligence
+A key part of being an exceptional junior developer is sensitivity to your code, yourself and the people around you.
+Emotional intelligence training will help you become more self aware of how you learn and engage with teams.

 ### Lightning Talks
 Lightning talks are 5 minutes where you answer a single question or discuss a